 This critical 'competence deficiency' leaves Ministers such as yourself (and indeed, all your predecessors) utterly exposed, making public statements in good faith on the basis of very bad advice.
-A case in point is Andrew Stephenson's appearance before the 6th January session of the Transport Select Committee. at which he spoke eloquently of the projected benefits of HS2, proclaiming it in glowing terms as a '...globally beating highest speed and highest capacity network...'
+A case in point is your appearance before the 6th January session of the Transport Select Committee. at which you spoke eloquently of the projected benefits of HS2, proclaiming it in glowing terms as a '...globally beating highest speed and highest capacity network...'